MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 > If Site Collection Storage Management is enabled for the tenant, you will not be able to set quota and will have a generic error returned.
 To workaround this issue, set the site collection storage management to "manual" temporarily, set your quotas and then set the site collection storage management setting back to its original setting.

 > [!NOTE]
-> If the Limit parameter is provided then the following site collection properties will not be populated and may contain a default value:
+> If the Limit or Filter parameters are provided then the following site collection properties will not be populated and may contain a default value:
 > AllowDownloadingNonWebViewableFiles, AllowEditing, AllowSelfServiceUpgrade, AnonymousLinkExpirationInDays, ConditionalAccessPolicy, DefaultLinkPermission, DefaultLinkToExistingAccess, DefaultSharingLinkType, DenyAddAndCustomizePages, DisableCompanyWideSharingLinks, ExternalUserExpirationInDays, LimitedAccessFileType, OverrideTenantAnonymousLinkExpirationPolicy, OverrideTenantExternalUserExpirationPolicy, PWAEnabled, SandboxedCodeActivationCapability, SensitivityLabel, SharingAllowedDomainList, SharingBlockedDomainList, SharingCapability, SharingDomainRestrictionMode.

 ## EXAMPLES